 Then, layer in 4 cooked lasagna sheets, overlapping them slightly so no space remains between slices.
 Next, add in half of the tofu spinach ricotta and use a spatula to evenly spread it over the noodles followed by about 1 cup of sauce.

 Repeat this process with the second layer of noodles, the remaining tofu ricotta, and a layer of sauce.
 Then, add on the top layer of noodles and finish the dish with sauce on top!

 While this step is totally optional, I then like to top the last layer of sauce with some shredded vegan mozzarella!

-Then, cover the casserole dish with aluminum foil & add to a preheated oven to bake for 30 minutes.
-At the 30 minute mark, remove the aluminum foil and turn the oven to broil.
-Add the uncovered lasagna back into the oven and broil about 5 minutes to get the top layer of cheese melty and browned.
+Then, cover the casserole dish with aluminum foil & add it to a preheated oven to bake for 30 minutes.
+At the 30-minute mark, remove the aluminum foil and turn the oven to broil.
+Add the uncovered lasagna back into the oven and broil for about 5 minutes to get the top layer of cheese melty and browned.
 Remove the lasagna from the oven, serve, and dig in!

 FAQ & Substitutions:

-If you are able to find gluten-free & vegan lasagna noodles, then yes!
+If you are able to find gluten-free u0026 vegan lasagna noodles, then yes!
 Other than the noodles, every other ingredient in this recipe is naturally gluten-free.

-Of course!
-I decided to make a hearty & flavorful sauce with Mezzetta ingredients and added spinach to the ricotta, but you can definitely add sautéed veggies to this dish.
+I decided to make a hearty sauce with mostly canned ingredients and added spinach to the ricotta, but you can definitely add sautéed veggies to this dish.
 Mushrooms, zucchini, or peppers would all be awesome additions.
 If you add extra veggies, just add them on top of the sauce layer in the dish.

 - 12 lasagna noodles